 Being overweight, I am not comfortable with how I look, it makes me feel like I am somehow a failure.
 I can hear you all shouting “go on a diet then!”
 You are right, I could do something about it.
 I have made attempts in the past with varying degrees of success.
 This then drives that shame of being weak willed and a complete failure.
 Oh god I can feel my jaw getting tight with shame just writing about it.

+Some of you will recognise those feelings of shame that I have described.
+There are a lot more where they came from, but let’s not over share.
 You will notice that our society and culture drive the three triggers of shame I have described.
 If you are going to be a successful man in our society you have to be able to build and maintain your home, keep your shit together and be pleasant on the eye, amongst many other things, which I probably do not possess.

 Our shame and vulnerability is shaped by our map of the world (our paradigm).
 It is probably best to describe paradigms before we start to talk about how to tackle our shame and embrace our vulnerability.